TRP Core

 Principle 2: Assert nothing

-Principle 3: Ask clear, unfused questions
+Principle 3: Ask clear, simple questions

 Principle 4: Lock the premise before touching the conclusion